peteroupc/html3dutil/doc/H3DU.Transform.md

 described by a <a href="tutorial-glmath.md">quaternion</a> (a 4-element array for describing 3D rotations).
 The combined rotation will have the same effect as the new rotation followed by the existing rotation.
 Has no effect if a matrix was defined with H3DU.Transform#setMatrix and the transform wasn't reset yet with H3DU.Transform#resetTransform.

 #### Parameters

 * `quat` (Type: Array.&lt;Number>)<br>
     A four-element array describing the rotation.
-A quaternion is returned from the methods glmath.H3DU.Math.quatFromAxisAngle or glmath.H3DU.Math.quatFromTaitBryan.
+A quaternion is returned from the methods <a href="H3DU.Math.md#H3DU.Math.quatFromAxisAngle">H3DU.Math.quatFromAxisAngle</a> or <a href="H3DU.Math.md#H3DU.Math.quatFromTaitBryan">H3DU.Math.quatFromTaitBryan</a>.

 #### Return Value